AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![pre-processed image C][image23]

-Notice contrast adjustment added image visual clarity **to the human eye/brain**, while feature normalization (across the training set) did the opposite!!
+**Notice contrast adjustment added image visual clarity TO THE HUMAN EYE/BRAIN, while feature normalization (across the training set) did the opposite!!**

-**Model Architecture**
+#### Model Architecture

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)